rahulpdev/ScrapeDevDocs/dev_docs/current_task.md

 ### Documentation Finalization

-1. Update `project_tracker.md` to reflect the removal of Function 1 tasks and update Function 2 tasks.
+1. Update `project_tracker.md` to reflect the progress on Function 2 tasks.
-2. Increment version numbers for all modified Memory Bank documents.
+2. Increment version numbers for all modified Memory Bank documents upon task completion or significant changes.
-3. Update this `current_task.md` file with the final plan and new version number.
+3. Update this `current_task.md` file with the next focus and new version number after completing a significant step.

 _(Previous "Next Steps" related to SVG Processing, Navigation Crawler, and specific Infrastructure items have been integrated or removed based on the scope change)_